Improved scissor switch keyboard

 January 2008.
 Steve Jobs wouldn’t stop talking about an amazing computer, which he pulled out of a manila envelope.
 This was one of Apple’s most jaw-dropping unveilings.
 The first MacBook Air was a mere 19.3mm (0.76 inches) at its thickest point, something unheard of at the time.
 Its all-aluminum body made for a timeless design that even modern iterations continue to imitate — and it lives on in the 2020 MacBook Air.

 Times have changed and the MacBook Air has plenty of competition.
 Laptops get more powerful, thinner, and better built every year.
 Then there are tablets, which are more portable, cheaper, and sometimes perform better than laptop computers.
 In fact, many argue the similarly-priced iPad Pro can be a better computer than the MacBook Air.
+There’s also the new MacBook Air laptops powered by Apple’s own M1 silicon to consider.
+Should you go for the new chips or stick with Intel MacBooks?

 Competition is thriving.
 Is there still a market for the 2020 MacBook Air?
 Let’s dig into the nitty gritty.